 - Prospects for future cooperation and increased mutual understanding of both ideational challenges and policy strategies

 - Allison-Reumann, L. Matera, M. and Murray, P., "Brexit seen from Australia: pragmatism should trump nostalgia," Europe’s World, 25 April 2017

 - Matera, M. Allison-Reumann, L. and Murray, P., "Keeping Brexit in Perspective for Australia," The Diplomat, 21 April 2017

 - Matera, M. and Murray, P., "Brexit and Australia: the way forward," Pursuit, 2 July 2016

 - Murray, P., "Brexit.
 Over and Out," Pursuit, 25 June 2016

 - Walter, A., Sullivan, H., and Murray, P., "The Brexit Shock.
 What does it mean for Australia?"
 Election Watch, 2016

-This project will run two major workshops between 2018-2019, one in Melbourne and one in Brussels.
-In addition, the project will hold a series of seminars and lectures over the course of the two years of the project.
+This project will run two major workshops in 2018 and 2019, one in Melbourne and one in Brussels.
+In addition, the project will hold a series of seminars and lectures over the course of the project.